BlitzFire3/slam-mirrorbot/README.md

 - Cancel all buttons for choosing specific tasks status to cancel
 - Fix flooding issues
 - Fix overall upload and download speed
-### Yt-dlp
-- Switch from youtube-dl to yt-dlp and fix all conflicts
-- Yt-dlp quality buttons
-- Ability to use specific yt-dlp option for each task
-- Fix download progress
 ### Database
 - SQL Database support
 - Save leech settings including thumbnails in database